Gluten-free hot cross buns

 So far I’ve tried: Coles hot cross buns, Coles chocolate hot cross buns, Woolworths fruit free hot cross buns and Woolworths chocolate hot cross buns and both types of bun from Wholegreen Bakery in Sydney.

 Did you know that the Coles hot cross buns are actually made by Lifestyle Bakery?
 I realised once I saw the packaging side by side and compared the ingredients.
 About a month later I realised the Woolworths hot cross buns are made by another dedicated gluten-free bakery, Gluten Free Bakehouse.
+Oh and the Aldi buns are also made by LifeStyle Bakery.

-Lifestyle Bakery / Coles Choc Cross Buns
+Lifestyle Bakery / Coles / Aldi Choc Cross Buns

 These are far more true to a hot cross bun than the Woolworths choc version.
-The Coles buns are more bready than cake like.
+The Coles / Aldi buns are more bready than cake like.
 I like this because while the dough is sweet it’s not overly sweet.
 It’s also far less crumbly than the Woolies version.

 My husband found the choc to be quite dark and strong, admittedly I love that but agree it is quite dark and therefore a little bitter.
 The chocolate chips are well distributed so you’re getting some in every bite.